UPDATE: "This Was COMPLETELY DIFFERENT Names" - Maricopa County Signature Reviewer Testifies in Kari Lake Trial Trial She Felt "Pressured" by Supervisors Sending Already Rejected Signatures Back to Them for Approval | The Gateway Pundit | by Jordan Conradson

 After brief cross-examination by the Maricopa County attorneys, Lake attorney Kurt Olsen played a video of a signature verification worker approving mail-in ballot signatures in less than two seconds each without comparing them to a voter signature.

-The Gateway Pundit reported this video that reveals the truth about Maricopa County’s fraudulent signature verification by showing a signature verification worker approving mail-in ballot signatures in less than two seconds each.
+The Gateway Pundit reported on video from Maricopa County that reveals the truth about Maricopa County’s fraudulent signature verification by showing a signature verification worker approving mail-in ballot signatures in less than two seconds each.
 Kari Lake’s attorneys plan to reveal more at trial.

 See examples of the fraudulent signatures previously accepted by Maricopa County here.